Excitation-Energy Transfer and Vibronic Relaxation through Light-Harvesting Dendrimer Building Blocks: a Nonadiabatic Perspective: Computational and modeling details

 \subsection{Quantum Dynamics}

 Quantum dynamics calculations were carried out using the MCTDH method as implemented in the Quantics package.\cite{meyer_multi-configurational_1990,beck_multiconfiguration_2000,worth_quantics_2020} In this section, we briefly give the corresponding computational details and discuss the calculation of diabatic and adiabatic populations.
-Finally, we describe the linear vibronic coupling (LVC) Hamiltonian model, chosen to provide a faithful representation of the coupled PESs of the m23 electronic excited states.